-We believe that Jesus Christ is fully God and fully human, possessing two distinct natures which are co-joined in one person; that He was miraculously conceived by the Holy Spirit, born of the virgin Mary, lived a sinless and miraculous life, provided for the atonement of our sins by His vicarious substitutionary death on the Cross, was physically resurrected in the same body that was buried in the tomb by the power of the Holy Spirit; that Jesus Christ physically ascended back to the right hand of God the Father in heaven, and ever lives to make intercession for us.
-After Jesus ascended to Heaven, the Holy Spirit was poured out on the believers in Jerusalem, enabling them to fulfill His command to preach the gospel to the entire world, an obligation shared by all believers today.
-(CCBC affirms the Apostle’s, Nicene, and Athanasian Creeds).
+We believe that Jesus Christ is fully God and fully human, possessing two distinct natures which are co-joined in one person; that He was miraculously conceived by the Holy Spirit, born of the Virgin Mary, lived in a sinless and miraculous life, provided for the atonement of our sins by His vicarious substitutionary death on the Cross, was physically resurrected in the same body that was buried in the tomb by the power of the Holy Spirit; that Jesus Christ physically ascended back to the right hand of God the Father in heaven, and ever lives to make intercession for us.
+After Jesus ascended to Heaven, the Holy Spirit was poured out on the believers in Jerusalem, enabling them to fulfil His command to preach the gospel to the entire world, an obligation shared by all believers today.
+(CCBC affirms the Apostle's Nicene, and Athanasian Creeds).

-We believe the Holy Spirit is the third person of the Godhead who seals, indwells, sanctifies, baptizes, teaches, empowers, reveals, and guides the believer into all truth.
+We believe the Holy Spirit is the third person of the Godhead who seals, indwells, sanctifies, baptises, teaches, empowers, reveals, and guides the believer into all truth.
 The Holy Spirit gives gifts to whom He wills, which are valid for today, and ought to be exercised within scriptural guidelines.
 We as believers are to earnestly desire the best gifts, seeking to exercise them in love that the whole Body of Christ might be edified.
 We believe that love is more important than the most spectacular gifts, and without this love all exercise of spiritual gifts is worthless.

 We believe that man is created in the image of God; however, after the fall of Adam and Eve, all people are by nature separated from God and responsible for their own sin, but that salvation, redemption, and forgiveness are offered as a free gift by the Lord Jesus Christ to all based on His grace alone.
-When a person repents of sin and receives Jesus Christ as personal Savior and Lord, trusting Him to save, that person is immediately born again and sealed by the Holy Spirit, all his/her sins are forgiven, and that person becomes a child of God, destined to spend eternity with the Lord.
+When a person repents of sin and receives Jesus Christ as personal Saviour and Lord, trusting Him to save, that person is immediately born again and sealed by the Holy Spirit, all his/her sins are forgiven, and that person becomes a child of God, destined to spend eternity with the Lord.

 Salvation is initiated, attained, and procured by God through the death of Christ on the cross for our sins and His resurrection from the dead.
 The salvation Christ offers is available to all, and is received freely by grace alone and through faith in Christ alone, apart from good works, thereby justifying and indwelling the believer.

 The universal Church is an organic body composed of all believers, both living and dead, who have been sealed by the Holy Spirit through faith in Jesus Christ for salvation.
-The church has the responsibility to worship the Lord and share the good news of Christ’s death and resurrection to the world, making disciples, baptizing believers, and teaching them to observe sound doctrine and live a morally pure life.
+The church has the responsibility to worship the Lord and share the good news of Christ's death and resurrection to the world, making disciples, baptising believers, and teaching them to observe sound doctrine and live a morally pure life.
 We believe church government should be simple rather than a complex bureaucracy, with the utmost dependence upon the Holy Spirit to lead, rather than on fleshly promotion or worldly wisdom.
-The Lord has given the church two ordinances which are to continue until He returns — adult baptism by immersion and Holy Communion.
+The Lord has given the church two ordinances which are to continue until He returns - adult baptism by immersion and Holy Communion.
 Water baptism is not necessary for salvation, and cannot remove sins, but is a picture of the salvation already received by the believer.
-We believe the only true basis of Christian fellowship is Christ’s sacrificial agape love, which is greater than any secondary differences we possess, and without which we have no right to claim ourselves Christians.
+We believe the only true basis of Christian fellowship is Christ's sacrificial agape love, which is greater than any secondary differences we possess, and without which we have no right to claim ourselves Christians.